 Are metal straws sustainable?

-Are metal straws better for the environment?
+What is the environmental impact of metal straws?
 Are metal straws better or worse than plastic?
 Are metal straws sustainable?
 Do metal straws help the environment?

 If we advocate to replace plastic with some alternative, we need to be sure that the alternative is a true improvement.